 There are numerous reasons to run a green business and supply chain.
 It can save money, and it can help keep our air and water cleaner, which helps keep people healthier.
 All well and good, but maybe there’s a simpler way to say it: It’s the right thing to do.

 For example, drivers are trained to eliminate waste and pollution with proper shifting, speed and no-idle procedures.
-Every PITT OHIO facility recycles waste and paper, and all facilities are retrofitted with energy-efficient appliances and lighting, and water conservation equipment.
+Every PITT OHIO facility recycles waste and paper, and all facilities were retrofitted with energy-efficient appliances and lighting, and water conservation equipment.
 Additionally, emissions are continuously measured so adjustments can be made.
 It makes for good business.

 For more on PITT OHIO and our other honorees, please turn to page 8.
 And then, enjoy all the information-packed articles in this issue.
 You’re sure to find something of interest that can help your supply chain.

-First, I’m very happy that more than 100 apparel companies signed the Accord for Fire and Building Safety in Bangladesh, an independent, binding agreement designed to make all garment factories in Bangladesh safe workplaces.
+First, I’m very happy that more than 100 apparel companies have signed the Accord for Fire and Building Safety in Bangladesh, an independent, binding agreement designed to make all garment factories in Bangladesh safe workplaces.
 It includes independent safety inspections at factories, along with public reporting of the results.
-Signees are committed to ensuring that repairs are carried out, there are sufficient funds to do so and workers continue to be paid.
+Signees are committed to ensuring that repairs are carried out, there are sufficient funds to do so and the workers continue to be paid.

-In addition to the 112 apparel corporations (as of this writing) from 19 countries in Europe, North America, Asia and Australia, two global trade unions and several Bangladeshi unions came on board.
+In addition to the 112 apparel corporations (as of this writing) from 19 countries in Europe, North America, Asia and Australia, two global trade unions and several Bangladeshi unions have come on board.
 I’m sorry to say, however, that apparel giant The Gap and mega-retailer Walmart still have not signed the accord.